hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 # Creating texture replacement packs

+## Dumping your textures

 You can create texture replacement packs in PPSSPP to replace textures.

+(If you're looking for information on how to use existing texture packs instead of how to create new ones, [click here](/docs/reference/use-texture-replacement).)

-It's also possible to include a textures.ini file to customize them, but defaults are used if the file doesn't exist.
-It's recommended to have one though.
-Creating one is easy, just open your game, press ESC and go into settings, tools, developer tools and choose "Create/Open textures.ini file for your game".
+Anyway, start by creating a textures.ini file.
+This can be done automatically: Just load up your game, press ESC and go into settings, tools, developer tools, texture replacement, and choose "Create/Open textures.ini file for your game".

-If you're looking for information on how to use existing texture packs instead of how to create new ones, [click here](/docs/reference/use-texture-replacement).
+In the ini file, you should probably set hash="xxh64" and ignoreAddress="true" for the best tradeoff between robustness and speed.

+Then enable "Save textures" and play the game to get the textures dumped.
+They'll collect in the "new" subfolder in your texture pack.
+Then move them out from there into the main texture pack folder, or in subfolders if you create ini file entries for them, see below.
+Then you can start editing them.

+When you restart the game now with texture replacement enabled, they should show up.

 ## Supported image file formats

 When saving textures, they'll be written to disk in png format.
 While png is okay, it's not the fastest to load, plus it decompresses to full RGBA8888 format in video memory, which is a little wasteful.

-PPSSPP also supports ".zim" which is a custom format consisting of a short header detailing format and dimensions, followed by the raw image compressed with Zstd.
-It loads a lot faster than png, but keep reading, from 1.15 there will be better alternatives.

-The ZIM format converter might be made available for download soon.
-In the meantime, here's instructions to build and use the tool: [link](https://github.com/hrydgard/ppsspp/issues/12332#issuecomment-846764577).

-Using pngquant / pngyu to reduce the size of PNGs will also make PNG files load faster.
-See [this post](https://github.com/hrydgard/ppsspp/issues/12059#issuecomment-1436104606) for reference.

 From 1.15, PPSSPP supports multiple efficient GPU-native [texture compression formats](https://en.wikipedia.org/wiki/Texture_compression).
 Here's the current list: